 - 1 pinch nutmeg

 - First up!
 The spice paste.
 It looks like a scary list of ingredients but it’s super easy to make!
 Pop everything on the spice paste list into a food processor or blender and whizz around until it transforms into a fragrant paste.
-If they don’t blend nicely, pour in a small glug of oil to help it along.
-You can also grind them up in a mortar and pestle if you’re feeling particularly authentic.
+If they don’t blend nicely, pour in a small dash of oil to help it along.
+You can also grind them up in a mortar and pestle if you prefer a more authentic experience.

 - Now, heat the canola oil in a large work over a medium heat.
-Throw in the lemongrass stalk and kaffir lime leaves and poke them around with a spatula or wooden spoon for a minute until nice and aromatic.
-Then add the spice paste and give it all a good stir.
+Throw in the lemongrass stalk and kaffir lime leaves and stir fry for a minute until nice and aromatic.
+Then add the spice paste and give it a good stir.

-- Add your fish pieces and toss them around the wok for a further minute to start them cooking.
+- Add your fish pieces and stir fry for a further minute to start them cooking.

 - Now, pour in your water, reduce heat to a simmer and allow that fragrant curry to merrily bubble away until the fish has fully cooked.
 (Cooking time will vary a bit depending on the fish you choose, so keep an eye on it).
 Stir occasionally so you don’t end up with burnt curry sticking to your wok.

-- Finally add that glossy coconut cream (shake or stir the can first – it will have separated from standing).
+- Finally add the coconut cream (shake or stir the can first – it may have separated from standing).
 Bring to the boil and stir stir stir.

 - Your last step is the most delicious.
 TASTE your curry!
 Are you happy with it?
 Does it need more salt?
 More garlic, more ginger, more fish sauce?
 Go for it!

-- Time to tuck in.
-We recommend dishing up with your favourite fluffy white rice for the best curry experience.
+- Serve with your favourite fluffy white rice for the best curry experience.
 Yum yum!